raoul2000/fs-explorer/doc/types.md

 ### matches-regexp

-Selects the file item if it **matches** a single regular expression or one of the configured regular expressions.
+Selects the object if it **matches** a single regular expression or one of the configured regular expressions.

 Example:
 ```yaml